 Interest groups

-Approval of democratic norms and procedures is consistently high among the Polish population, usually oscillating between 60% and 70%.
-In April 2021, about 68% agreed that democracy is the best of all political systems.
-In the same survey conducted by the Polish Center for Public Opinion (CBOS), 62% of respondents said it would make a difference if the political system were not democratic, which is one of the highest percentages since 1992.
+Support for democratic norms and procedures is consistently high among the Polish public, typically ranging from 60% to 70%.
+In 2024, 72% of respondents agreed that democracy is the best of all political systems.
+In the same survey by the Polish Center for Public Opinion (CBOS), 66% of respondents said it would make a difference for people like them if the political system were not democratic – one of the highest percentages since 1992.

 Approval of democracy

-There are many autonomous groups, associations and organizations, among which charitable institutions (e.g., the Great Orchestra of Christmas Charity, the Polish Red Cross and Caritas) are generally well-trusted.
-The level of civic participation in Poland is constantly increasing.
-Most Poles devote free time to voluntary social activities, mainly with family and friends, but 40% (a slight decrease from 43% in 2020, before the pandemic) also engage in civil society organizations (CBOS, March 2022).
-Regarding their political engagement, fewer Poles were members of a political party in 2022 (0.5%) compared to 2020 (0.9%), but more than in 2020 (3.0%) were active in an interest group or protest movement (4.2%).
+There are many autonomous groups, associations and organizations; charitable institutions such as the Great Orchestra of Christmas Charity, the Polish Red Cross and Caritas are generally well trusted.
+The level of civic participation in Poland continues to increase, and many Poles devote their free time to voluntary social activities, mainly with family and friends.

 Social capital